 [This is excerpted and slightly revised from a Facebook discussion that happened in 2008.
 I’ve preserved the most insightful and challenging questions from several Butler and IUPUI students.]

 I keep reading the “new atheists,” people like Richard Dawkins and Sam Harris.
 I continue to find that the God they don’t believe in is not the God that I believe in.
 They don’t like it when people like me say that.
 They continue to insist that people like me don’t really believe in God, that we’re using the word “God” to mean something else, something much less than God, like just an expression of awe and reverence toward a basically uncaring universe, or else a philosophical abstraction that appeals only to a select few.

-Taking my cue from St. Paul (“All things are from God and through God and in God”—Romans 11:36), I believe in the God uniquely encompassing and indwelling all things, responding intimately to you and me as you and me, constantly drawing us into the mutuality we know as love in spite of our failures to respond wholeheartedly, and preserving us from futility and oblivion.
+Taking my cue from St. Paul (“All things are from God and through God and in God”—Romans 11:36), I believe in the God uniquely encompassing and indwelling all things, responding intimately to you and me as you and me, relentlessly drawing us into the mutuality we know as love in spite of our failures to respond wholeheartedly, and preserving us from futility and oblivion.

 True, this is not the vindictive God of turn-or-burn preaching, but neither is this the nice old man who pats us on the head no matter what we’re up to.
-This is the God whose unconditional embrace stands in opposition to our failures to love unconditionally.
+This is the God whose unconditional embrace stands in discomforting opposition to our failures to love unconditionally.
 God won’t give up on us, but God will not stop insistently luring us away from our own self-centered ways.
 God is relentless about that, and we may not like it.
 God may be infinitely loving and relentlessly alluring, but that does not make God polite or convenient.

 I do not know of a concept of God that could be more “religiously” satisfying than that.
 I’ve heard it preached for decades and have preached it myself, and people are definitely moved by it.
 It may not produce mega-churches, but it enlivens many faith communities.
 This is much more than a philosophical abstraction.